LoyolaChicagoBooks/introcs-csharp/rst/filewrite.rst

 Writing Files
 ==============

+.. spr13

+   redo with file ref in debug, and files needs to be copied to new project - not all together anymore.

 *Open a console window for our examples folder.*
 First note that there is no file named sample.txt.